NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

 #### Description

-This method deletes the relation with the name specified in arguments.
+This method deletes the relation with the name specified as argument.
 This involves freeing the record blocks and index blocks allocated to this relation, as well as deleting the records corresponding to the relation in the relation catalog and attribute catalog.

 #### Arguments